georgeweigt/img/README.md

-Kix shell for Virtual ][
+Kix shell for Virtual ][ software

 1. Start a virtual Apple 2e.

-2. Click Setup icon and put SCSI card in Slot 7.
+2. Click Setup icon and put a SCSI card in Slot 7.

 3. Add OmniDisk to SCSI card.

-4. Click Restart button.
+4. Click the Reset button.

 5. Drag folder `hd` to OmniDisk.